pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-set.md

 : New description for the subsite

 `--siteLogoUrl [siteLogoUrl]`
-: New site logo URL for the subsite
+: New site logo URL for the subsite.
+Set to empty string to reset to default.

 `--quickLaunchEnabled [quickLaunchEnabled]`
 : Set to `true` to enable quick launch and to `false` to disable it